samuelwilliams413/samuelwilliams413.github.io/log/jhgd.md

 > [My Self reliance](https://www.youtube.com/channel/UCIMXKin1fXXCeq2UJePJEog/videos?flow=grid&view=0&sort=p)

 Anyways, I was looking in the side bar and all the youtube suggestions were for people doing the same thing.
 Learning survival skills or self-reliance or building a cabin or whatever.
-It seems like every tom, dick, and harry who's involved in survival stuff.
+It seems like every tom, dick, and harry who's involved in survival stuff is making videos about it.
 It got me thinking.

 The answer came pretty quick (in part because the ending of every video is the guy doing a reflection).
 When you have something good and of value you tend to want to share it.
-Anything with doing is worth sharing and passing one.
-I think everything i'm doing as well as not accumulating to anything is also pretty self-centered.
+Anything with doing is worth sharing and passing on.
+I think everything i'm doing, as well as not accumulating to anything, is also pretty self-centered.

 DND feels like: